hunterjackson/docs/source/rethink.rst

 or fields, data type changes and if defaults are set.
 The Schema Registry enforces Avro schema evolution rules.
 More information can be found `here <http://docs.confluent.io/3.0.1/schema-registry/docs/api.html#compatibility>`_.

-The rethink sink will automatically write and update the rethink table if new fields are added to the source topic, if fields are removed the Kafka Connect framework will return the default value for this field, dependent of the compatibility settings of the Schema registry.
+The rethink Sink will automatically write and update the rethink table if new fields are added to the Source topic, if fields are removed the Kafka Connect framework will return the default value for this field, dependent of the compatibility settings of the Schema registry.